HosseinJafarian/Convert-Images-into-Cartoon-Shape/README.md

-# Convert Real Images into Cartoon Shapes — Three Approaches
+# Convert Real Images into Cartoon Shapes

 With the rapid growth of the cartoon film industry, technologies like compression, style transfer, and real-character adaptation are becoming essential.
 Cartoon images are defined by uniform colors, distinct lines, and smooth backgrounds — making them visually unique compared to natural images.